-The Company holds two ELs acquired in 2011 in the Northwest Territories at the Slater River Canol shale play, which were consolidated as one EL in 2015 and cover 483,000 gross acres (466,000 net acres).
-Two vertical pilot wells were drilled, completed and flow tested in 2012.
-These wells satisfied the requirements to extend the term of both the ELs to the full nine-year term.
-The Company acquired a 220-square kilometre multi-component 3-D seismic survey in 2012, and construction of an all-season access road was completed in 2014.
-In 2016, the Company was awarded a significant discovery declaration on 545 sections (150,000 hectares) of land north of the Gambill Fault.
-Additionally, five sections of land were granted significant discovery licence ("SDL") status earlier in 2016 based on the MGM East MacKay I-78 well south of the Gambill Fault.
-The Company engaged in no activity in the Northwest Territories in 2017, and no activity is planned for 2018.
+The Company held two exploration licenses ("ELs") acquired in 2011 in the Northwest Territories at the Slater River Canol shale play, which were consolidated as one EL in 2015 and cover 483,000 gross acres (466,000 net acres).
+Two pilot wells were drilled and suspended in 2012 which satisfied the requirements to extend the term of both the ELs to their full nine-year term.
+In 2016, the Company was awarded a significant discovery declaration on 545 sections (150,000 hectares) of land within the ELs north of the Gambill Fault, and granted separately a significant discovery licence over five sections of land south of the Gambill Fault.
+Summer work in 2018 in the Slater River area included annual inspections of the two suspended wells and maintenance on the existing infrastructure.
+In the fourth quarter of 2018, the Company commenced operations that included abandonment of the two pilot wells, reclamation of the well sites, and remediation and maintenance of infrastructure.
+This program will continue into 2019.